#1 Ranked Private School in North Carolina

 No

-$500 deposit; reduced deposit of $250 for people eligible for the Dean scholarship.
+$500 deposit; reduced deposit of $250 for applicants who apply and meet the Early Acceptance of November 3, 2025.

 We only accept American Heart Association (AHA) BLS certification.